simongt/react-to-do-list/NEXTSTEPS.md

 * Add up / down buttons to move lists and items.
 * Improve hover margins and padding for new list insertion.
 * For list label edit feature, pass prop back up pipeline and update the state.
+* If an item is marked complete, then do not allow edit mode.